node-girls/beginners-javascript/step09.md

 }
 ```

 The names on the left ("property1") are known "keys".
-Any values can be given to them: strings, booleans, integers.
+You can call them whatever you want, and any values can be given to them: strings, booleans, integers.

 ## Try it out